 Interspecies Romance: Clark and any of his girlfriends, as well as Bizarro/Lana.
 Other Kryptonian-human relationships also apply.

 Intrepid Reporter: The show is saturated with these.
-Chloe and later Lois are the most prominent examples.
+Chloe and later Lois and Clark are the most prominent examples.

 It rained heavily During the funeral of Whitney's father.
 It snowed at Jonathan Kent's funeral.
 It was a bright sunny day at Henry James "Jimmy" Olsen's funeral.
 It was also sunny at Carter Hall's funeral in Egypt in "Luthor", albeit was held indoors.